 A canopy is the name given to the space made up of the collected treetops in a dense forest.
 These canopies are home to some of the greatest biodiversity on earth, but they are also some of the least studied.
 While some elements of these canopies remain a mystery, there is one we’re actively learning more about: soil in trees that develops far above the ground.

 Canopy soil isn’t found everywhere, but it has been documented in forests in North, Central, and South America, East Asia, and New Zealand.
 Canopy soil isn’t something to buy for your own garden – it’s an important part of the forest ecosystem that helps regulate temperature and moisture and spread nutrients.
-But it is a fascinating quirk of nature that’s great to admire from afar.
+However, it is a fascinating quirk of nature that’s great to admire from afar.

 What is in Canopy Soil?